Visualize a multispectral satellite image

 Point button

-Your pointer changes to a crosshairs shape.
+Your pointer changes to a crosshair shape.

 5. On the map, click a grass or agriculture field of your choice (vivid green areas).